mciwing/mciwing.github.io/docs/data-science/data/preparation.md

 ???+ question "Read the second file"

-    Simply read the second file (`bank-social.csv`) with `pd.read_csv()` and specify the appropriate seperator.
+    Simply read the second file (`bank-social.csv`) with `pd.read_csv()` and specify the appropriate separator.
 Store the `DataFrame` in a variable called `data_social`.

-## Merge data
+## Duplicated data

 Now, with both files in memory, let's examine them closer in order to perform a merge.